matthew-brett/barts-setup/barts_setup.md

 ### MACBOOK

 * Turn on MACBOOK, log in as St Bartholomew's, password in blue book.
-* Plug power adapter into extension block, connect other end of power cable (magsafe) to MACBOOK.
+* Plug power adapter into EXTENSION BLOCK, connect other end of power cable (magsafe) to MACBOOK.
 * If WIFI:
     * Turn on WiFi.
     * Connect WiFi to StBartholomewsPrivate
 * If WIRED:
-    * Turn off Wifi.
+    * _Turn off Wifi_.
     * Plug in USB-A to 3 x USB-A / Ethernet hub (USB-A HUB).

       ![USB-A HUB](images/usb_a_hub.jpg)